makicoding/Friend-Finder/README.md

 [Click here to view deployed app on Heroku](https://makicoding-friend-finder.herokuapp.com/)
 ***
 Friend Finder implements friend matching based on the user's responses to a ten question survey.
-The Friend Finder App is meant to simulate a simple dating app.
+The app simulates a similar experience to a simple dating app.

 The user must respond to ten questions with values of 1 (Strongly Disagree) to 5 (Strongly Agree).
 When the questionnaire is submited, the script will match the user with the existing user record and select a friend who is the best match.